We all have bias. It’s impossible to say that you have none, although many of us try very hard to recognize our biases.

 What I re-learned with this story is that pushing yourself to see your bias and stretching to try new things will most often surprise you pleasantly.
 Education is also a key component.
 Maybe I should call this post Unconstrained by Bias?!?!

 I hope you make this beautiful tapenade, which will last 1 month in your refrigerator or you can cut the recipe in half if you need less.
+This is also a great recipe for vegans.
 Buy some Greek Assyrtiko and enjoy!

 Olive Tapenade with Crostini